Full/Assoc/Asst Professor for Artificial Intelligence (AI) in Built Environment(68216)

 You Belong at a University that’s Leading the Wa y

-The College of Design, Construction and Planning (DCP) at the University of Florida (UF) invites applications for two 9-month open-rank tenure-track faculty (Full Prof/Assoc/Asst) positions under the theme of Artificial Intelligence (AI) in the Built Environment.
+The College of Design, Construction and Planning (DCP) at the University of Florida (UF) invites applications for three 9-month open-rank tenure-track faculty (Full Prof/Assoc/Asst) positions under the theme of Artificial Intelligence (AI) in the Built Environment.
 Successful candidates will have expertise in either of the following areas: (1) Automated Design and Construction (Automation in Design or Construction Automation and Robotics); and (2) Smart and Resilient Built Environments.
 These positions are part of a major new $70 million collaborative initiative by UF ( https://ai.ufl.edu/ ) to build on its strengths as an international model for AI research, education and the ethical advancement of society.
 This includes access to the most powerful AI supercomputer in academia ( https://www.rc.ufl.edu/services/hipergator/ ), and collaboration with innovators in AI technology and its many applications ( https://news.ufl.edu/2020/07/nvidia-partnership/ ).

 Artificial Intelligence in the College of Design, Construction and Planning

 DCP offers an established environment of influential research and development of AI solutions for the built environment that stretches over four decades.
 The college currently includes three recipients of the prestigious ASCE Computing in Civil Engineering Award (a record unmatched by any other academic institution) honoring contributions to computing research, education, and service – a significant component of this work is in the field of AI.
 AI expertise within the college spans all its disciplines.
 Current AI interests among the college’s faculty include:

 - ACOUSTIC MODELING: Architectural and environmental testing and applications.

 - BUILT ENVIRONMENT RESILIENCE: Health, emergency response, environmental data processing.